 - Lower the string tension or remove the strings prior to shipment

-- Wrap the guitar, including the neck in bubble wrap and if you did not remove the strings, place a single piece of bubble wrap between the pickups and the strings – small bubble wrap.
+- Wrap the guitar, including the neck in bubble wrap and if you did not remove the strings, place bubble wrap between the pickups and the strings – small bubble wrap.
 Do not adhere any tape to the guitar itself.
-Tape the bubble wrap to itself.
+Tape the bubble wrap to itself to strap it down.

-- Place some rolled up newspaper beneath the headstock and beneath the bottom of the neck.
+- Place some balled up newspaper beneath the headstock and beneath the bottom of the neck.

 - Do not leave anything loose in the case, unless you’ve also wrapped it in newspaper or bubble wrap or placed it in the guitar case accessory compartment.
 Then, either tape or otherwise ensure the compartment cannot open up during shipment.
 And this means, unscrew the whammy bar and wrap it in bubble wrap or newspaper, tape it secure and stash it under the neck surrounded by more bubble wrap or newspaper so it doesn’t roll around the case during shipment – or in another safe place.

 - Either buy a guitar sized box from a shipping company or obtain a used guitar box, in good shape, from a local guitar shop.
 They tend to throw them out and I’ve always had good lucky getting free guitar sized boxes from them.

 - Once you have a good solid shipping box for the guitar, ball up some newspaper and place about 4-5 inches of it at the bottom of the box where the tail end of the guitar will rest.
 This protects the bottom of the guitar from hard knocks.

-- Next, type up both your and the buyer’s addresses on a plain piece of paper with a From: (Your address) and To: (Buyer’s address) in VERY LARGE BOLD TYPE and place one copy in the guitar case.
-Close up the case and the guitar and case are now ready to be placed in the shipping box.
+- Next, type up both yours and the buyer’s addresses on a plain piece of paper with a From: (Your address) and To: (Buyer’s address) in VERY LARGE BOLD TYPE and place one copy in the guitar case.
+Close up the case.
+The guitar and case are now ready to be placed in the shipping box.

-- Lower the case (bottom first) into the case so the bottom rests on the rolled up newspaper (See step 7, above)
+- Gently lower the case (bottom first) into the case so the bottom rests on the rolled up newspaper (See step 7, above).